-Finally, why do I say such a unpopular, depressing thing?
-Because, let's face it, it's hard to get ourselves to pray daily or even consistently about a decision coming years in the future that we already feel we will do today.
+Finally, why do I say such an unpopular, depressing thing?
+Because let's face it, it's hard to get ourselves to pray daily or even consistently about a decision coming years in the future that we already feel we will do today.
 Most of us tend to be positively biased towards seeing ourselves as good and succeeding.
-We have need a sense of urgency for ourselves and loved ones or we won't make it out of the powerful grip of this world.
+We need a sense of urgency for ourselves and loved ones or we won't make it out of the powerful grip of this world.

 Don't Be Discouraged – Not a “Salvation Issue”

 In case you despair about your chances just like the person above, remember this is not a salvation issue.
 Yes, it is about salvation in the physical sense or how long you live but not spiritual salvation.
 If you don't make it to Judea it doesn't mean that you're not saved or do not have faith.
 It just means you lacked the focus, will, faith or strength to pass a very, very hard test.
 Just like in school, passing this test is for extra credit.
 We're all mortal and will die anyway.
 When the end comes, rather than going up in a ridiculously easy pretrib rapture, we have to pass a ridiculously hard test of leaving all behind and moving to safety by sheer force of will.